abinash124/Binary-Classification--Machine-Learning/README.md

 conda install scikit-learn
 ```

-For more details you can check documentation of scikit-learn `here <http://scikit-learn.org/stable/install.html>`_
+For more details you can check documentation of scikit-learn `here <http://scikit-learn.org/stable/install.html>`_.
+Checkout the `changelog <http://scikit-learn.org/dev/whats_new.html>`__ for details of notable changes in ScikitLearn.

+# Source code

+Clone this repo